solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 At the time of writing this, they are hella flooded on the market.
 That means you'll either have to use them in further alchemy recipes or let them stockpile in your storage.
-In a way, you can buy alchemy EXP through these T2 bloods, although it's quite expensive (somewhere around 100 mil/H in material cost).
+In a way, you can buy alchemy EXP through these T2 bloods, although it's quite expensive if you just stockpile them (somewhere around 100 mil/H in material cost).

-## 3) Gather-heavy methods - "EXP+profit but active"
+## 3) Gather-heavy methods - "EXP + cash - sanity"

 ### Method A) Tenacious Origin of Life